Top 10 Virtual Assistant Tools (Free + Paid)

 1. Canva – Free Graphic Design Tool for Virtual Assistants

-If you need to create professional social media graphics, Pinterest pins and marketing materials, Canva is one of the best free tools for Virtual Assistants to design quickly without advanced graphic design skills.
+If you need to create professional social media graphics, Pinterest pins and marketing materials, Canva Free is one of the best free tools for Virtual Assistants to design quickly without advanced graphic design skills.
 It comes with customisable templates, free images, fonts, colours, plus basic music and video options.

 The paid version gives you: